College of Innovation and Design Resources: Competency-Based Education Student Handbook

 Active Texas Police Officers

-Full-time Texas police officers receive a $300 rate reduction each term.
-This is verified by a review of a Texas Commission on Law Enforcement (TCOLE) Personal Status Report (PSR) which shows state commission status and employing agency.
+Full-time Texas police officers receive a $300 tuition rate reduction each term.
+This is verified by a review of a Texas Commission on Law Enforcement (TCOLE) Personal Status Report (PSR) which shows state commission status and agency employer.

 To receive a reduction, students must email their advisor a copy of their TCOLE/PSR.

-Note: This reduction is limited to only TEXAS police officers.
+Note: This reduction is limited to only TEXAS police officers enrolled in undergraduate courses at public institutions.

 Important Dates